rafaelcoelho1409/rafaelcoelho1409.github.io/_pages/about.md

 #  enabled: true
 #  scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
 #  limit: 3 # leave blank to include all the blog posts

+latest_articles:
+  enabled: true
+  scrollable: true # adds a vertical scroll bar if there are more than 3 articles
+  limit: 3 # leave blank to include all articles

+latest_projects:
+  enabled: true
+  scrollable: true # adds a vertical scroll bar if there are more than 3 projects
+  limit: 3 # leave blank to include all projects
 ---

 • Bachelor’s degree in Mathematics at Federal University of Paraná (UFPR) - Brazil.